Shingapoore

 Shingapoore is a small village in the Mandya district of the Indian state of Karnataka.
 It is located 5 km north of the Narayanapura village, near the town of Pandavapura.

 Amenities

-Shingapoore is known for its scenic beauty and temples.
-The place is a popular film production spot of many Kannada films.
-Shingapoore is famous for its traditional and cultural beliefs.
+Shingapoore is known for its scenery and temples.
+The place is used as a film production location for a number of Kannada films.
+Shingapoore is also known for its traditional and cultural beliefs.